How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Add Currency Conversion To WordPressAre you thinking about setting up an e-commerce web site or making goods or services available for sale internationally?
-If so, you should think about providing users with a currency conversion feature.
+How To Add Currency Conversion To WordPressAre you thinking about setting up an e-commerce website or making products available for sale worldwide?
+If so, then you may want to think about providing your potential customers with the convenience of currency conversion on your web site.

-Currency conversion lets your prospects have the cost of an international currency transaction translated to their home currency at the buying or checkout phase.
-It also lets your customers view the exact amount their credit card or PayPal account will be charged, displayed in their own home currency.
+Currency converting tools let your customers have the price of an international currency transaction converted to their home currency at the purchase or checkout phase.
+It also lets your visitors view the exact amount their credit card or PayPal account will be charged, expressed in their local currency.

-One great benefit of displaying currency conversion is that it allows your customers to see and understand prices in foreign countries in their own home currency, and makes it easier for purchasers to calculate their costs and expenses.
+One great advantage of putting currency conversion is that it lets your customers see and understand prices in foreign countries in their own home currency, and makes it easier for visitors to calculate their costs and expenses.

-If your site is powered by WordPress, it’s easy to add a currency conversion plugin to currency conversion to WordPress using a plugin, allowing your prospective customers to quickly and easily understand the cost of your products.
+If your site is powered by WordPress, you can add currency conversion via a plugin to your site, allowing your visitors to easily perform currency conversions to determine the cost of your products.

-Currencyr is an intuitive, easy-to-use and complete currency converter plugin with a beautiful and unique converter tooltip.
-It’s also free to install and use on your WordPress website.
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a beautiful and unique converter tooltip.
+It’s also free!

-• Supports a number of exchange rates providers, like Yahoo!, Google, Open Exchange Rates, European Central Bank and FoxRates
+• Supports various exchange rates providers, like Google & European Central Bank

 • Widgetized currency table and converter